French cruiser Jean Bart: Service history

 In 1895, she was transferred to the Northern Squadron, which was kept in commission for only four months per year.
 The unit at that time consisted of the coastal defense ship Furieux, the ironclads Requin, Victorieuse, and Suffren, the armored cruiser Latouche-Tréville, and the protected cruisers Coëtlogon and Surcouf.
 By 1896, she was reduced to the 2nd category of reserve, along with several old coastal defense ships, ironclads, and other cruisers.
 They were retained in a state that allowed them to be mobilized in the event of a major war.
 While out of service in 1897, the ship was refitted, which included replacing her military masts with lighter pole masts; the French reasoned that the smaller masts would make her less visible at a distance.
 The light guns that had been carried in the military masts' tops were relocated to her upper deck and superstructure.
 Electric search lights were installed on the pole masts.

 With the beginning of the unrest that led to the Boxer Uprising in Qing China in 1898, many European colonial powers began to reinforce their naval forces in East Asia.
 Jean Bart was mobilized that year and sent to the region, and at that time, the French squadron in the Far East consisted of the old ironclad Bayard, the protected cruisers Descartes and Pascal, and the unprotected cruiser Duguay-Trouin.
 Jean Bart remained on station in East Asia through early 1901; at that time, eight other cruisers were assigned to the station.
 By May, Jean Bart had been recalled to France, where she was reduced to reserve in Lorient.
 The ship was extensively modernized in Lorient in 1903, the most significant improvement being the replacement of her original boilers with Niclausse-type water-tube boilers, which increased her performance to 20 kn from 10000 ihp.
 The work was carried out between 17 February 1903 and 20 July 1905, and she conducted sea trials in October.

-On 11 February 1907, Jean Bart was wrecked off the coast of Western Sahara, near Cape Blanc.
+On 11 February 1907, Jean Bart was wrecked off the coast of Spanish Sahara, near Cape Blanc.
 The ship had been steaming in heavy fog and struck an uncharted reef.
 The crew remained aboard, attempting to free the ship, before the hull broke in half on 23 February; the last of her crew remained aboard the wreck until 2 April.
 Salvage rights were sold to Blandy Brothers of Las Palmas, and Jean Bart was struck from the naval register on 13 April.
 This was the first in a series of disasters for the French Navy that year, which also included the wrecking of the armored cruiser Chanzy off the coast of China and the destruction of the pre-dreadnought battleship Iéna by an accidental magazine fire.
 The captains of both cruisers were both brought before courts-martial, both convicted of negligent ship handling, and both barred from further commands for three years.
 Scrapping work continued for several years, and parts of the wreck were still present by March 1914.